broadinstitute/wfl/docs/md/workload.md

 ## Workload Components
 ### Source
+The workload [Source](./source.md) models the first stage of a processing pipeline.
+In a typical workload configuration, a `Source` can be used to read workflow inputs from a specified location or service in the cloud.

 ### Executor
+The workload [Executor](./executor.md) models an intermediate stage of a processing pipeline.
+In a typical workload configuration, an `Executor` uses a supported service in the cloud to execute workflows.

 ### Sink
+The workload [Sink](./sink.md) models the terminal stage of a processing pipeline.
+In a typical workload configuration, a `Sink` can be used to write workflow outputs to a desired location in the cloud.

 ## Example workload
-(The specific values below are from the COVID-19 Surveillance in Terra project.
-Workloads for other projects may have different fields available in the source, executor and sink).
+The specific values below are from the COVID-19 Surveillance in Terra project.
+Workloads for other projects may have different fields available in the source, executor and sink.

 ```
 {